Large Mw 7.9 Earthquake Strikes Offshore Sumatra

 On the evening of March 2, 2016, a magnitude-7.9 earthquake struck off the west coast of Sumatra, Indonesia.
-According to the United States Geological Survey (USGS), the epicenter of the quake was approximately 800km from Padang, West Sumatra.
+According to the United States Geological Survey (USGS), the epicentre of the quake was approximately 800 kilometres (km) from Padang, West Sumatra.

 A tsunami warning was issued, but cancelled less than two hours after the temblor.
 Given the nature of the fault rupture and its great distance from the subduction zone that dives beneath Sumatra and produces great tsunamis (as on Boxing Day in 2004), the chance of a tsunami occurrence was very remote.

 Last evening’s earthquake was very much like of a flurry of bigger earthquakes under the Indian Ocean in April 2012, in that the April 2012 and yesterday’s fault ruptures are related to the breakup of two great tectonic plates beneath the Indian Ocean.
 Australia rides upon one of these great plates and India rides upon the other.